What is an MVP in business, and why is it necessary?

 - In terms of the packaging, what are your thoughts?

 Surveys and consumer questionnaires are two examples of quantitative research methods.
 It is useful for obtaining feedback from potential clients regarding a product or service.
 Inquire about their shopping habits by asking questions such as “how often do you go to a retail store?”
 “What products do you buy”?
 “Why do you buy them?”
 “At which store do you do your shopping?”

 A clearer understanding of how consumers act can be obtained through quantitative research.
 The information gathered can also be used as a useful guide in making business decisions in the future.

 Competitor research is the process of identifying and analyzing the strengths and shortcomings of your current and potential competitors.
 Also included are tactics for identifying and avoiding potential opportunities and hazards.

 Following this, you can come up with new features and techniques that are effective.
 Make sure that they would be beneficial in attracting clients more swiftly than your competitors.
 We recommend conducting a SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) of your business.

-Identifying the goal and the main use before MVPs.
+How to identify the goal and the main use of the MVP?